September 9th is officially Teddy Bear Day and Wonderful Weirdos Day.

-Elizabeth became Queen at age 25 after the death of her father, King George VI, on February 6, 1952.
+Elizabeth became Queen at age 25 after her father's death, King George VI, on February 6, 1952.

-The arrest caused racial frictions between ethnic minorities and the police.
-Two men were burned to death, dozens of shops looted, and 35 people were injured.
+The arrest caused racial friction between ethnic minorities and the police.
+Two men were burned to death, dozens of shops were looted, and 35 people were injured.

-President Lyndon B signed the National Traffic and Motor Safety Act, which set new standards expected for vehicles and drivers.
+1966 President Lyndon B signed the National Traffic and Motor Safety Act, which set new standards for vehicles and drivers.

 After a summer of fighting between colonials and natives known as the Siege of Brookfield, the military alliance decided to declare war, which became known as King Philip's War.

 Every day brings a new quote – here are the most renowned quotes spoken or written on September 9th in history.

 “It is paradoxical, yet true, to say, that the more we know the more ignorant we become in the absolute sense, for it is only through enlightenment that we become conscious of our limitations.”

 If today is your birthday, you have this in common with Adam Sandler.
 Find out more about what famous people were born on this day.

 - 56 years old

 - British Columbia, Canada